CPT code 97112

 Documentation to support medical necessity include documenting the skilled nature of treatment (type of assistance required, how much assistance was required), why treatment was used, patient comments regarding pain, treatment outcome, goals supported by treatment, education provided, and if supervision was provided for another treating therapist.
 CMS also states that therapists should document skilled components of treatment if the same treatment is repeated over several sessions, so the treatment does not appear repetitive and unskilled.

-Start Your Free Trial
+Start My Free Trial

-CPT code 97112 and occupational therapy
+CPT Code 97112 and occupational therapy

 Occupational therapy services covered by CPT code 97112 include facilitating muscle contractions in an individual’s arm to perform ADLs, helping improve balance and posture when retrieving items from a closet or addressing ergonomic principles to reduce risk or injury or pain.